tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Changed the input parameter TIMLoginParam of initStorage to userID.
 - Removed multi-account login APIs: newManager, getManager, and deleteManager.
 - Fixed occasional respondsToLocator crashes.
-- Fixed occasional crashes caused by TIMGroupInfo -> lastMsg calling related functions.
+- Fixed occasional crashes caused by TIMGroupInfo > lastMsg calling related functions.
 - TUIKit
   - Optimized the recent contact list update algorithm to reduce the refresh frequency.
-  - Fixed blocklist memory leak.
+  - Fixed blacklist memory leak.
   - Added message bubble and profile photo click event callbacks.
   - Fixed the issue where the latest profile photo was not displayed in recent contacts or the chat window.
   - Optimized document annotations.